shawngmc/game-extraction-toolbox/ROADMAP.md

   Audio ROMs were replaced with a different audio solution.
 - Dungeons & Dragons: Chronicles of Mystara
   Maincpu and Gfx ROMs are there, but audio is completely reworked.
+- Midway Arcade Treasures Vol. 1 (PS2)
+  Audio ROMs replaced.
+For example, Smash TV has all the game ROMs, but none of the sound ROMs.

 ## Not ROMs
 - Phoenix Wright Ace Attorney Trilogy